 The best way to find out if a baking dish you own (or want to own) can be used in your toaster oven is to email or call the manufacturer of the item.

 In my experience, it can take a few days to get a response (especially with emails) so try to be patient.
-While you’re waiting to hear back check out this post for 4 Surprising Things You Should Never Use In A Toaster Oven.
+While you’re waiting to hear back check out this post for 4 Surprising Things I’ll Never Use In Our Toaster Oven.